devtron-labs/devtron/docs/user-guide/bulk-update.md

 ![](../.gitbook/assets/bulk-update-empty.png)
 <br>

-2. To help you get started, a script template is provided under the `See Examples` section.
+2. To help you get started, a script template is provided under the `See Samples` section.

 ![](../.gitbook/assets/bulk-update-sample.png)
 <br>